DCC-EX/dcc-ex.github.io/docs/automation/EX-RAIL-summary.rst

       -  Required to end an IF/IFNOT/etc (Used in all IF.. functions)
     * -  :category:`--- Command Station functions ---`
       -
+    * -  POWERON
+      -  Power on track, will UNJOIN programming from main
     * -  POWEROFF
       -  Power off track
     * -  JOIN